 In the face of crisis, dealers may have to reduce their workforce, so routing the right leads to the right dealers is more important than ever, as is having the right data to drive those decisions.

-Car dealerships have long been a heavily physical business, but digital transformation is opening up promising avenues and shining a light on new opportunities.
+Car dealerships have long been a heavily physical business, but the digital evolution is opening up promising avenues and shining a light on new opportunities.
 Digital commerce solutions aren’t just the future, they’re the new normal, and integrating dynamic tools such as Lightning Scheduler and Community Cloud can help businesses successfully navigate the current climate.

 Check out this B2B Commerce demo for more tips on transforming your future.